At a Glance – An Overview of Camp Timanous

 25 miles from Portland in the Sebago Lake region of Maine

 175 acres of fields and forest on unspoiled terrain.
-1/2 of mile of shorefront on Panther Pond (1500 acres)
+1/2 of mile of shorefront on Panther Pond which is almost 4 miles long

 The Gulick Camps were founded in 1886 as a family camp in Connecticut and moved to Sebago Lake in 1907.
 In 1917, the boys separated to their own site on Sebago and became Timanous.
 Three years later, in 1920, they moved to the present site on Panther Pond.
 Timanous has been run by Suitor Family since 1942 with the present second-generation directors since 1983.